 CV | Google Scholar | @MemeMedianMode | firstname.lastname@example.org

-I am a Ph.D. candidate in Education at Harvard University.
-I expect to graduate in May 2022 and will begin as an Assistant Professor of Education Policy and Inequality in the Department of Leadership, Policy, and Organizations at Vanderbilt University's Peabody College.
+I am an Assistant Professor of Education Policy and Inequality in the Department of Leadership, Policy, and Organizations at Vanderbilt University's Peabody College.

 I study how public education in the U.S. can help combat racial and socioeconomic inequality.
 In my research, I draw on the economics of education, psychology, and sociology literatures and use rigorous quantitative methodology to identify the causal impacts of different policies, programs, and interventions in schools on students' outcomes.
-My current projects focus on school integration, school choice, racial bias in education, and how schools affect students' racial attitudes, prosocial behaviors, and sociopolitical preferences.
-I also have experience studying school turnaround and teacher quality.
+My current projects focus on school integration, school choice, racial bias in education, and how schools affect students' racial attitudes, prosocial behaviors, and equity-aligned sociopolitical preferences.
 My research is motivated by the belief that key to addressing persistent disparities in society is uncovering how schools might reduce negative outgroup prejudices, increase prosociality, and foster widespread commitment to advancing equity.